Atlas: Bereavement Support for Schools

 The Atlas programme aims to equip all staff working in schools with the knowledge, skills and confidence to help pupils navigate their way through their journey of bereavement.
 Our support is also available to other professionals working with children outside of the school environment.

 How can the Atlas Programme help you?

 Atlas is a free programme available to you if you’re working within a Primary or Secondary school in the Wolverhampton area.
 You'll be empowered with:

 - Knowledge – about how bereavement can impact the lives of children and young people

 - Skills - to support, listen and talk to children through bereavement in effective ways

-- Confidence – to move forward and manage situations with confidence and pride
+- Confidence – to move forward and manage situations with confidence